-FMCA's first national "gathering" took place July 17, 18, and 19, 1964, on the grounds of Fort Ticonderoga in Ticonderoga, New York.
+FMCA’s first national “gathering” took place July 17, 18, and 19 at Ticonderoga in Ticonderoga, New York.
 A total of 106 member families attended this event, hailing from 20 states and the Canadian province of Quebec.
-In addition, representatives from Frank Motor Homes, Clark Equipment Co., Wolfe Coaches, Private Coach Corporation, Telaak Kustom Koach, and Boyertown Auto Body Works were on hand to display their company's products.
+In addition, representatives from Frank Motor Koach Homes, Clark Equipment Co., Wolfe Coaches, Private Coach Corporation, Telaak Kustom Koach, and Boyertown Auto Body Works were on hand to display their company’s products.

-The inaugural gathering began with a demonstration of the Centaur folding motor scooter in the morning and a get-acquainted meeting in the afternoon.
+The inaugural gathering began with the Centaur folding motor scooter in the morning and the get-acquainted meeting in the afternoon.
 Attendees occupied the evening hours by socializing and viewing movies of the Adirondack, New York, region.
 Chartered buses transported FMCAers to Lake George for swimming.
-Informational sessions dotted the schedule as well, including a discussion of CB radio led by Charlie Owens, F44, and Ray Fritz's talk about layouts and fittings for converting coaches.
-A meeting for coach owners interested in parking near the New York World's Fair also took place.
+Informational Sessions dotted the schedule, including a discussion of CB radio led by Charlie Owens, F44, and Ray Fritz’s talk about layouts and fittings for converting coaches.
+A meeting for coach owners interested in parking neat the New York World’s Fair also took place.

-FMCA's first conventions were annual affairs, typically held each July.
+FMCA’s first conventions were annual affairs, typically held each July.
 These gatherings grew steadily, topping 1,000 coaches at Essex Junction/Burlington, Vermont, at the ninth annual summer convention in July 1972.
-By 1976 conventions began to be held biannually; the first national winter gathering attracted 687 coaches in early March 1976 in Harlingen, Texas.
-For a two-year period -- 1989 and 1990 -- FMCA hosted three conventions each year.
+By 1976, conventions began to be held biannually; the first national gathering attracted 687 coaches in early March 1976 in Harlingen, Texas.
+For two years – 1989 and 1990 – FMCA hosted three conventions each year.

-In July 1977, FMCA's Syracuse, New York, convention boasted 2,169 coaches, topping the 2,000 mark for the first time.
-The 3,000 mark was first surpassed in March 1985, during an unseasonably cold March convention in Tucson, Arizona.
-All records were again shattered in Las Cruces, New Mexico, in 1998, where the official count reached an incredible 7,258 coaches.
-Two years later, 7,422 coaches filled the Brunswick Naval Air Base in Maine, establishing the all-time coach count record that still stands today.
+In July 1977, FMCA’s Syracuse, New York, convention boasted 2,169 coaches, topping the 2,000 mark for the first time.
+FMCA surpassed the 3,000 mark in March 1985 during an unseasonably cold March convention in Tucson, Arizona.
+All records were shattered in Las Cruces, New Mexico, in 1998, where the official count reached an incredible 7,258 coaches.
+Two years later, 7,422 coaches filled the Brunswick naval Airbase in Maine, establishing the all-time coach count record that still stands today.

 From the outset, FMCA was a family organization supported by motorhome-related companies.
-Although infinitely smaller than today's RV industry, a number of companies were already in business in those early days.
-FMCA commercial members have supported the association's conventions and rallies by exhibiting, sponsoring entertainment and coffee hour, providing door prizes (even a Foretravel coach in 1978), performing coach service, and donating the time of countless industry officials.
+Although infinitely smaller than today’s RV industry, several companies were already in business in those early days.
+FMCA commercial members have supported the association’s conventions and rallies by exhibiting, sponsoring entertainment and coffee hour, providing door prices (even a Foretravel coach in 1978), performing coach service, and donating the time of countless industry officials.

-From the beginning, the need was felt among industry representatives to unite as a collective body for the betterment of both coach owners and companies.
-In January 1966, the first meeting of the Manufacturer's Advisory Board took place in Cincinnati.
+From the beginning, industry representatives felt it was important to unite as a collective body to better both coach owners and companies.
+In January 1966, the first meeting of the Manufacturer’s Advisory Board took place in Cincinnati, Ohio.
 Later, company officials served on the Industry Advisory Board.
-Today, the FMCA Commercial Council continues to meet three times yearly.
+Today, the FMCA Commercial Council continues to meet twice yearly.

 Family Motor Coach Association